suborbital/docs/website/docs/reference/language-support.md

 # Language support

-This page explains the various levels of support for the growing number of source languages supported for writing extensions in SE2.
+This page explains the various levels of support for the growing number of source languages supported for writing plugins in SE2.

 ## Support status